-The American Pit Bull Terrier is one of the most popular dog breeds in America (an estimated 3.6 million Pit Bulls in 2018).
-And despite their bad reputation, Pit Bulls can be loving and affectionate dogs.
-However, their bulky frame and wide head makes you wonder what they were actually bred for.
+The American Pit Bull Terrier is one of the most popular dog breeds in America (an estimated 3.6 million Pit Bulls).
+And despite their bad rep, Pit Bulls can be loving and affectionate dogs.
+But their bulky frame and wide head makes you wonder what they were actually bred for.

-So, what were Pit Bulls bred to do?
-The ancestors of the Pit Bull were originally bred in the United Kingdom for bull baiting, ratting and dog fights.
-With Bulldogs, they were the dog-of-choice for the bloodsport.
-But after arriving in America, Pit Bulls were reinvented to be multi-purpose dogs.
-They’re most commonly used as guard dogs, watch dogs or companions, but also serve many other purposes.
+The ancestors of the Pit Bull were originally bred in the UK for bull baiting, ratting and dog fights.
+Along with Bulldogs, they were the dog-of-choice for these bloodsports.
+But after they arrived in America, Pit Bulls were reinvented to be multi-purpose dogs.
+Today, they’re mainly used as guard dogs, watch dogs or companions, but also serve many other purposes.

 The history of Pit Bulls is not as simple as you would think.
 They’ve come a long way since their old days.
 Let’s dive into the rich history and origin story of the Pit Bull to see why they were bred the way they are.
 We’ll also explore the initial purpose these dogs.

 - Is the “Pit Bull” a Breed?